project-chip/connectedhomeip/docs/silabs/dev/vscode/SETUP.md

 8. ARM GCC Toolchain (https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) -
    required arm-none-eabi tools
-9. J-Link Software Tools - required J-Link GDB Server for J-Link based debuggers (https://www.segger.com/downloads/jlink)
+9. J-Link Software Tools - required J-Link GDB Server for J-Link-based debuggers (https://www.segger.com/downloads/jlink)
 10. Python - (https://www.python.org/downloads/)

 ### Installing prerequisites on macOS

-On macOS, first install Xcode from the Mac App Store.
+On macOS, you must install Xcode from the Mac App Store.
 The remaining dependencies can be installed and satisfied using [Brew](https://brew.sh/):

 > `$ brew install openssl pkg-config`

 However, that does not expose the package to `pkg-config`.
-To fix that, one needs to run something like the following:
+To fix that, run something like the following:

 Intel: